IntersectMBO/plutus/doc/read-the-docs-site/simple-example.rst

 UTXO (unspent transaction output) is the ledger model used by some blockchains, including bitcoin.
 A UTXO is produced by a transaction, is immutable, and can only be spent once by another transaction.
-In the original UTXO model, a UTXO contains a wallet address and a value (e.g., some amount of Ada and/or other tokens).
+In the original UTXO model, a UTXO contains a wallet address and a value (e.g., some amount of one or more currencies/tokens).
 Inside a transaction, a UTXO is uniquely identified by the wallet address.
 It can be spent by a transaction if the transaction is signed by the private key of the wallet address.